Horticulture Lighting Terms

 figure 2: Data is for reference only.

-One thought on “What Are Light Saturation Point and Light Compensation Point?
+5 thoughts on “What Are Light Saturation Point and Light Compensation Point?

-1. avatar canada online pharmacies says:
+5. avatar canada online pharmacies says:

 Hey I know this is off topic but I was wondering if you knew of any widgets I could add to my blog that automatically tweet my newest twitter updates.
 I’ve been looking for a plug-in like this for quite some time and was hoping maybe you would have some experience with something like this.
 Please let me know if you run into anything.
 I truly enjoy reading your blog and I look forward to your new updates.